igniterealtime/Smack/documentation/gettingstarted.md

 Users can be organized into groups such as "Friends" and "Co-workers", and then you discover whether each user is online or offline.

-Retrieve the roster using the `XMPPConnection.getRoster()` method.
+Retrieve the roster using the `Roster.getInstanceFor(XMPPConnection)` method.
 The roster class allows you to find all the roster entries, the groups they belong to, and the current presence status of each entry.